vsilaev/tascalate-instrument/README.md

 ```
 The first method is available for Java 1.5-1.8, the second one is supported by Java version 9 and above.
 The only difference bewteen them is that the modern version get a [Module](https://docs.oracle.com/javase/9/docs/api/java/lang/Module.html) as a parameter.
 But what important here, is that neither of them receives a `Class<?>` as a paramneter, because `Class<?>` is not available at this phase (transformation).
 And it's even an error to call `ClassLoader.load(className)` here!

-So if there is no class, then there is no way to get a [MethodHadles.Lookup](https://docs.oracle.com/javase/9/docs/api/java/lang/invoke/MethodHandles.Lookup.html) to execute later [MethodHandles.Lookup.defineClass] to dynamically define any additional classes on the same class loader!
+So if there is no class, then there is no way to get a [MethodHadles.Lookup](https://docs.oracle.com/javase/9/docs/api/java/lang/invoke/MethodHandles.Lookup.html) to execute later [MethodHandles.Lookup.defineClass](https://docs.oracle.com/javase/9/docs/api/java/lang/invoke/MethodHandles.Lookup.html#defineClass-byte:A-) to dynamically define any additional classes on the same class loader!
 Previously it was possible either via "deep reflection" on `ClassLoader` passed or via using `sun.misc.Unsafe.defineClass` with the very same class loader.
 No longer!
 By default, `java.lang` package is not opened to named modules since Java 9 and `sun.misc.Unsafe.defineClass` method is removed since Java 11.
-So any developer, who have to create additional classes during transformation of the `primary` class are blocked.
-Me included - my library [Tascalate Async/Await](https://github.com/vsilaev/tascalate-async-await) do exactly this: a body of the every asynchronous method of the trasformed classes is replaced with an anonymous class (sublass of `Runnable`).
-And it's necessary to define all these anonymous classes within the same class loader as the original class.
+So any developer, who have to create additional classes during transformation of the `primary` class is blocked.
+Me included - my library [Tascalate Async/Await](https://github.com/vsilaev/tascalate-async-await) does exactly this: a body of the every asynchronous method of the trasformed classes is replaced with an anonymous class (sublass of `Runnable`).
+And it's necessary to define all these anonymous classes within the very same class loader as the original class.
 I'm stucked.
 Here is why Tascalate Instrument libary was started.

 Notice, that in Java 9 we get a [Module](https://docs.oracle.com/javase/9/docs/api/java/lang/Module.html) as a first parameter?
 By the way, it's an [AnnotatedElement](https://docs.oracle.com/javase/9/docs/api/java/lang/reflect/AnnotatedElement.html) and it's possible to define annotations on it...
 It's getting warmer...
 And an annotation may have a class as an attribute:
 ```java